CshlSiepelLab/phast/README.txt

              times (with different errors each run), until no errors remained.

-3. If not already installed on your system, download and install the pcre library.
-The pcre package is available at http://www.pcre.org.
-    a.
-Download the most recent version.
-    b.
-Unpack and install with:
-       tar -zxf pcre-VERSION.tar.gz
-       cd pcre-VERSION
-       ./configure
-       make
-       make install

-4. Edit the file "make-include.mk" in phast/src.
+3. Edit the file "make-include.mk" in phast/src.
 Specifically:

     a.
 Set the PHAST variable equal to the root directory of your installation (the "phast" directory)